 Parquet – Thanks to the popularity of mid-century modern homes, parquet flooring has experienced a resurgence of interest from many homeowners.
 Parquet is a wood tile created by arranging small pieces of hardwood in repeating patterns.
 They have a distinctive, retro 3D look and feel.
 Parquet flooring is an excellent choice for transitional-style homes.

-Take some time to consider if one of these hardwood pattern trends is a great fit for your home and bring your ideas to our Family Floors showroom in Huntington Beach, CA. Our experts are ready to help you narrow your hardwood shopping and assist your journey in any way we can!
+Take some time to consider if one of these hardwood pattern trends is a great fit for your home and bring your ideas to our Family Floors showroom in Long Beach, CA. Our experts are ready to help you narrow your hardwood shopping and assist your journey in any way we can!